 Anything that starred Vincent Price.
 We have to credit Poe for that!

 I clearly remember being creeped out by the organ music of The Ghost and Mr. Chicken with Don Knotts.

 Ghost Stories, Monsters and Vampires

-Any books that entered the house had to do with ghosts.
+Any books that entered our home had to do with ghosts, monsters or vampires.
 Here are a few that I have up until this day.
 All provided by my beloved monster (aka Mom or Mommy Dearest).

 My fondest memories are of my costumes.
 They were generally homemade from whatever could be found in the house.
-A bed-sheet ghost with onxy black eyes; A hobo with a corncob pipe and a burnt-cork beard, Mexican transplant before it was not politically correct with sombrero on head and Mexican-made bag in hand, or the dreaded Mom, I can't breath plastic mask with the pop your eye out elastic band.
+A bed-sheet ghost with onyx black marker eyes; A hobo with a corncob pipe and a burnt-cork beard, a Mexican transplant before it wasn’t politically correct; sombrero on head and Mexican-made woven bag in hand, or the dreaded Mom, I can't breath plastic mask with the pop your eye out elastic band.

 My favorite candy:

 Wowee Wax Whistle